deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

 If the dhcpOptions parameter is set, all DNS are routed to the DNS servers specified.
 These DNS servers **must** serve DNS requests to the Internet and (if needed) resolve intranet resources.

-**Do not use** this option if the recursive DNSs specified cannot resolve the same list of zones that the recursive DNSs in the Yandex.Cloud subnet can resolve.
+**Do not use** this option if the recursive DNSs specified cannot resolve the same list of zones that the recursive DNSs in the Yandex Cloud subnet can resolve.